 - This furnace produces liquid condensate which is slightly acidic.
 The vent pipe must be sloped upwards away from the furnace to properly drain the water back into the condensate disposal system. - Condensate drain tubes must maintain a downward slope to ensure proper drainage.
-Periodically inspect the condensate drain tube for proper drainage.
+Periodically inspect the condensate drain tube for proper drainage and remove any possible blockages.
 Also, do not place heavy objects on the tubing that restricts the flow of condensate.